IgorBCode/GraphTheory/README.md

 # To run program:
-- "distances_matrix.csv" must be in the same directory as the .py files.
 - Install pandas package.
+> [!IMPORTANT]
+> For the program to work, "distances_matrix.csv" must be in the same directory as the .py files.

 # source.py
 Contains standalone program running Dijkstra's Algorithm.